 Figures 12 and 13 show the features of the SLAs over the whole Mediterranean Sea.
-Each panel is a composite of the fields corresponding to the 100 largest SLA maxima at each of the nine coastal stations considered in this study.
-Figures 12 and 13 consider positive and negative SLAs, respectively.
-The four columns show the total SLA (first column, cm), the contribution due to the inverse barometer effect (second column, %) and the residual (third column, %), meaning the difference between the first and the second column, which represents the part of SLA that is not explained by the inverse barometer effect.
-The fourth column shows the composites of the wind fields at the time of the SLAs largest amplitude.
-The maps displaying the inverse barometer and residual contributions show normalised values, obtained by dividing by the SLA maximum (minimum) of the total positive (negative) corresponding SLA map (in other words, the units used are percentages of overall maxima and minima).
+Each panel is a composite of the fields corresponding to the 100 largest SLA maxima at each of the 9 coastal stations considered in this study.
+Figure 12 and 13 consider positive and negative SLAs, respectively.
+The three columns show the total SLA (left column, cm), the contribution due to the inverse barometer effect (central column, %) and the residual (right column, %), meaning the difference between the first and the second column, which represents the part of SLA that is not explained by the inverse barometer effect.
+The maps displaying the inverse barometer and residual contributions show normalized values, obtained dividing by the SLA maximum (minimum) in the total positive (negative) corresponding SLA map (in other words, units are percentages of overall maxima and minima).
 The inverse barometer contribution is built using the 6-hourly MSLP of the COSMO-ERA dataset closest to the time when the SLA has the largest magnitude at the coastal station.

-The presence of a cyclone at the time of the positive SLA event is shown by the shape of the SLA associated with the inverse barometer effect, which mimics the contour lines around a cyclone centre.
-In the case of positive SLA (Fig. 12), the distance between the station and the maximum of the inverse barometer effect (central column) is an indication of the importance of the wind (particularly large for Gabès), which is made evident by a local and large SLA in the area around the station in the maps of the residual (right column).
+The presence of a cyclone at the time of the positive SLA event is shown by the shape of the SLA associated to the inverse barometer effect, which mimics the contour lines around a cyclone center.
+In the case of positive SLA (figure 12) the distance between the station and the maximum of the inverse barometer effect (central column) is an indication of the importance of the wind (particularly large for Gabes), which is made evident by a local and large SLA in the area around to the station in the maps of the residual (right column).